michaelkdh/dotfiles/README.md

-# Tyson dotfiles
+# Tyson dotfiles and Ming readme is now mine!

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
+I stole them from Tyson.
+Who stole them from Holman.
+I stole this readme copy from Ming.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this